Ycreak/OpensourceClassicCommentary/README.md

 _NOTE: communication with the server is encrypted and uses SSL and HTTPS.
 Make sure to have valid certificates whenever deploying the server.
 SSL can be disabled by removing the **ssl_context** option in server.py.
 Although this is acceptable for developing practises, SSL should be enabled for production._

 ### Dependencies
-The server uses the following Python-pip dependencies (the exact versions can be found in the [Flask documentation]():
+The server uses the following Python-pip dependencies (the exact versions can be found in the [Flask documentation]()):

 + numpy
 + flask